microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-07.md

 ## Advanced Challenges

-You're now able to connect to the device via SSH over the connection estabilished to the Azure IoT Hub.
+You're now able to connect to the device via SSH over the connection established to the Azure IoT Hub.
 However, the connection will only be available while the application on the device is running.

 To have it permanently available you have to have it running as a system service in Linux.
 For this, follow the next steps.
 After completion, reboot the simulated IoT device and try connecting again.